Understanding your scores for Canadian Tests

 WHAT DO I NEED TO PASS?

-- Find your state’s passing standards on each state policy page.
+- Find your province's passing standards on each location's policy page.

 - Contact your local testing center with any additional questions.